 "Robespierre was either a tyrant or a servant of the people; a savior of the Revolution or the devil incarnate.
 Yet, like so many figures of the past, the truth of the matter is somewhat more complex. "

-Robespierre grew up in Arras (a 'ras) 100 miles north of Paris.
-The son of a lawyer, he became a lawyer and distinguished himself in legal practice and as a local official.
-He had a reputation for compassion representing the poor in court and thereby arousing the suspicions of the local gentry.
-Their distrust was further inflamed when he put himself forward as a candidate to represent the province in the Estates'-General, France's parliament in 1789.
-For the first time since 1614, King Louis XVI, facing national financial bankruptcy and deep-seated social unrest had called the Estates-General to meet at Versailles and deliberate on the future of France.
+Robespierre grew up in Arras (a 'ras) roughly 100 miles north of Paris.
+The son of a lawyer, he became a lawyer and distinguished himself both in legal practice and as a local official.
+The young lawyer had a reputation for compassion representing the poor in court which aroused the suspicions of the local gentry.
+The distrust was further inflamed when he put himself forward as a candidate to represent the province in the Estates'-General, France's parliament in 1789.
+For the first time since 1614, King Louis XVI, facing national financial bankruptcy and deep-seated social unrest, had called the Estates-General to meet at Versailles and deliberate on the future of France.
 As the fifth of eight deputies elected from Artois, Robespierre took his seat with the Third Estate and began his political career and meteoric rise to ultimate power.

 Copyright 1998 by Educational Broadcast, Inc.